azerothcore/acore-docker/README.md

 NOTE: You can re-use this docker-compose configuration inside another project to test AzerothCore together with another application, for instance an API or a website based on docker-compose.

-The original repository with the sources and the workflows to images used by this docker-compose is available here: https://github.com/azerothcore/azerothcore-wotlk
+The original repository with the sources and the workflows to generate the images used by this docker-compose is available here: https://github.com/azerothcore/azerothcore-wotlk

 ## Requirements